elementary-Inc/blog/_posts/2025/2025-10-06-updates-for-october-2025.md

 ![Maps](/images/{{ page.slug }}/maps.png)
 </figure>

 You may recall that Maps evolved from the Atlas code base originally written by [Steffen Schuhmann](https://launchpad.net/~sschuhmann) for elementary OS.
 [Ryo](https://github.com/ryonakano) has worked hard to maintain the code and update it for the latest platform libraries like GTK4.
 Since the rename, we've updated the app to match the latest elementary styles and design conventions.
 We've also added an illustrated view switcher between Explore and Transit maps and when you search you'll see color coded place type icons next to search results.
-Keyboard navigation,screen reader accessibility, and performance should also be slightly improved.
+Keyboard navigation, screen reader accessibility, and performance should also be slightly improved.
 Plus we have a modernized app icon, shoutouts to [Micah](https://github.com/micahilbery) for providing art direction.

 <div style="text-align: center" markdown="1">
 [Get Maps on AppCenter](https://appcenter.elementary.io/io.elementary.maps/){: .button.suggested }